simonmichael/hledger/hledger/hledger.m4.md

 2017/1/16 bought groceries      ; transactiontag-1:
     ; transactiontag-2:
     assets:checking        $-1
-    expenses:food           $1  ; postingtag:
+    expenses:food           $1  ; postingtag:, another-posting-tag:
 ```

+You can list tag names with `hledger tags [NAMEREGEX]`,
+or match by tag name with a `tag:NAMEREGEX` query.

+### Tag inheritance

 Postings also inherit tags from their transaction and their account.
 And transactions also acquire tags from their postings (and postings' accounts).
-So in the example above, the expenses posting effectively has all four tags
+So in the example above, the expenses posting effectively has all five tags
-(by inheriting from account and transaction),
+(by inheriting from the account and transaction),
-and the transaction also has all four tags (by acquiring from the expenses posting).
+and the transaction also has all five tags (by acquiring from the expenses posting).

-You can list tag names with `hledger tags [NAMEREGEX]`,
-or match by tag name with a `tag:NAMEREGEX` query.

 ### Tag values